goblimey/learn-unix/README.md

 If you don't end the docker session tidily by typing ctrl/d, it will continue to run in the background, using up computer memory.
-You can end the session forcibly.
+You can end the session forcibly if you know its container ID.
-That involves knowing the container ID of the running session.
-To find it out,
+To find that out,
 start another git bash window and do this:

     sudo docker ps